FugLong/Nano33_PC_Head_Tracker/readme.md

 ### Recommended Accessories:
 - **Velcro tape**: For mounting to headphones.
+  - [This](https://a.co/d/08OIFld) is a cheap option from amazon.
+You can use anything really
 - **3D Printed Wired Case**: [Get it here.](https://www.thingiverse.com/thing:6111323)
-  - **Only recommended for wired builds**
+  - ***Only recommended for wired builds***
-  - Protects the Arduino and provides a mounting surface.
+  - Protects the Arduino and provides a mounting surface

 ---